-Listening is the Black Sheep of Language Learning Skills Posted by Transparent Language on Jul 30, 2018 in CL-150, Language Learning, Language News
+Listening is the Black Sheep of Language Learning Skills Posted by Transparent Language on Jul 30, 2018 in For Learners, Learning + Usage Tips

 When learning a language, there’s one skill that’s more neglected than the others.
 It’s underestimated both in terms of its complexity and its utility.
 It’s less glamorous than speaking, and more difficult to master than reading.
 Listening, unfortunately, is the black sheep of language learning.

 A recently-posted discussion thread on Quora began with the question, “Why is listening so difficult for people studying Spanish?”.

 Although, in this case, the question was posed by a learner of Spanish, the sense that listening is a far more difficult skill to master than reading is a feeling shared by many language learners across the full spectrum of languages, and for good reason.

 Angie Torre, an experienced AP Spanish teacher, hosts a blog with tips for teaching AP Spanish Language and Culture, in which she notes that “the listening portion of the test is the most difficult part for non-native and non-heritage speakers,” an observation that is supported by AP score-reporting data showing that sub-scores for Listening are regularly lower than those for reading across a wide range of languages tested.